 - Anything constructed or erected, the use of which requires permanent or temporary location on or in the ground including, but without limiting the generality of the foregoing, buildings, fences, gazebos, advertising signs, billboards, backstops for tennis courts, radio and television antennae, satellite dishes, supporting towers, and swimming pools.

 The Excelsior Springs Historic Preservation Commission shall consist of seven (7) members, four (4) whom must be residents of Excelsior Springs, all of whom shall be appointed by the Mayor and approved by the City Council.
-The Mayor shall make every reasonable effort to appoint persons with a demonstrated interest in the history or architecture of the City of Excelsior Springs, including a registered architect or engineer, a person having at least five (5) years experience in construction, a person having at least five (5) years experience in real estate, a historian living in the community at least twenty (20) years, and three (3) individuals chosen from the citizens at large with reference to their fitness for such office, and no member of the Municipal Government shall be a member of the Commission due to the need to attract individuals registered as an architect or engineer, or with experience in construction or real estate, non-residents may be selected to fill these positions if they are not available among residents of Excelsior Springs.
+The Mayor shall make every reasonable effort to appoint residents of Excelsior Springs with a demonstrated interest in the history or architecture of the City of Excelsior Springs, including a registered architect or engineer, a person having at least five (5) years' experience in construction, a person having at least five (5) years' experience in real estate, a historian living in the community at least twenty (20) years, and three (3) individuals chosen from the citizens at large with reference to their fitness for such office, and no member of the Municipal Government shall be a member of the Commission due to the need to attract individuals registered as an architect or engineer, or with experience in construction or real estate, non-residents may be selected to fill these positions if they are not available among residents of Excelsior Springs.

 [R.O.
 2012 §402.050; Ord.
 No. 90-4-4 §1, 4-16-1989]